 Construction would result in the removal of up to 14 trees of varying size and condition.
-All trees would be assessed prior to removal and replaced in accordance with Fort Hamilton's Tree Replacement Guidelines.
+All trees would be assessed prior to removal and replaced in accordance with Fort Hamilton's Tree

+Replacement Guidelines.
 Shrubs and coniferous trees would be planted along the outside edges of playground perimeter fencing.
 Several trees would also be planted in the front and back of the proposed building.
 Where appropriate, tree protection measures may be used during construction to prevent damage from equipment.
 For these reasons, construction would not have a significant impact on vegetation.

 Fort Hamilton does not contain the appropriate habitat for piping plovers and red knots, and there are no known occurrences of these species at this location.
-Northern long-eared bats have not been detected in Kings County and the Preferred Alternative site does not contain the appropriate habitat for this species.
 The Preferred Alternative site does not contain suitable nesting habitat for the state-endangered peregrine falcon and bald eagles.
 Peregrine falcons and bald eagles are unlikely to occur on Fort Hamilton except as occasional flyovers.
 The peregrine falcon nest on the Verrazzano-Narrows Bridge is located within a managed nest box on a 693 ft tall tower approximately 2,600 ft from the Preferred Alternative site; therefore, it would not be impacted by construction and consultation with the New York Natural Heritage Program is not warranted.
 Vegetation surveys conducted on Fort Hamilton between 2020 and 2023 did not find any federally or state listed plants.
 The Preferred Development site is primarily gravel which lacks milkweed and flowering plants that would be needed to support monarch butterflies.
 For these reasons, construction would have no impact on rare, threatened, or endangered species.
-In compliance with Section 7 of ESA, no effect determinations were made for the piping plover, red knot, and northern long-eared bat on July 16, 2024; further consultation with USFWS is not warranted.
+In compliance with Section 7 of ESA, no effect determinations were made for the piping plover and red knot on 21 March 2025; further consultation with USFWS is not warranted.
 The no effect determinations are documented in USFWS letters provided in Appendix A.